Specialised services can help people with disability with training and finding work.

 - assistance for your current employees with disability

 - financial assistance with assistive technology and wages

 - disability awareness training for your staff and Auslan interpreting.

 Call a JobAccess adviser or read more at JobAccess.

 Employment Assistance Fund

-The Employment Assistance Fund gives financial assistance to individuals with disability who are looking for work or who are already working.
-(It also provides assistance to employers, Disability Employment Services providers and Auslan interpreting services.)
+The Employment Assistance Fund gives financial help to people with disability who are looking for work or who are already working.
+It also provides help to employers, Disability Employment Services providers and Auslan interpreting services.